 This page shows a small selection of undergraduate courses offered in the Department of History.
 Please see SPIRE for a list of current course offerings and to register for courses.
-For extended course information, see our course guides: Spring 2018 (in person classes), Fall 2017 (in person classes), Fall 2017 (online), and Winter 2018 (online).
+For extended course information, see our course guides.
+Face to face classes: Fall 2019, Spring 2019, Fall 2018, Spring 2018, Fall 2017.
+Online classes: Summer 2019.

 100 Western Thought to 1600 (HS)

 This lecture course focuses on major thinkers and schools of thought from ancient times through the age of the Reformation.
 Authors include: Homer, Plato, Aristotle, Old Testament, New Testament, Augustine, Aquinas, Christine de Pisan, Machiavelli, Leonardo da Vinci, and Montaigne.
 The course also covers the modern interpretations of certain older texts; for example, the debate in the 19th and 20th centuries about how to interpret particularly violent sections of the Old Testament.

 101 Western Thought Since 1600 (HS)

 This course is devoted to the history of the Western world from the seventeenth century to the present.
 We will explore topics including political ideologies, scientific innovations, revolutions and war, industrialization, nationalism and imperialism, and gender and popular culture.
 The course has two main goals: first, to provide you with a broad overview of ideas and events throughout the period, and second, to introduce you to the methods and skills of the discipline of history.